Prakhar896/Access/README.md

 2) Access Meta Settings - This option allows an admin to change some system configurations.
 Collected Analytics data can be cleared, Analytics Recovery Mode can be activated, all data files that store system and user information can be deleted and the [Boot Authorisation Code](#boot-authorisation-code) can be configured.
 3) Access CheckUp Service - This option will run the [`accessCheckUp.py`](accessCheckUp.py) service that will scan the entire system to make sure that everything is okay and that the system is safe to run.
 It will produce a set of critical issues (indicating that the system cannot be run) and/or warnings (the system can be run) that are detected.
 4) Crunching Analytics Data - This option allows the admin to run the data crunching function which will analyse all the usage data collected by the system and will generate a report.
 This can only occur if `AccessAnalyticsEnabled` was set to `True` in the `.env` file.
+5) System Update Guide - This option will output a chunk of text that will guide the admin with the steps to update the system to a newer version.

 ![Startup Main Menu](docs/img/startupMainMenu.png)